 - School administration will designate who will contact parents regarding a possible COVID case.
 In most cases that person will be the school nurse.

-The district will create and deploy signage throughout the district to address public health protections surrounding COVID-19.
-Signage will address protocols and recommendations in the following areas:
+The district has created and deployed signage throughout the district to address public health protections surrounding COVID-19.
+Signage addresses protocols and recommendations in the following areas:

 - Proper use of personal protective equipment (PPE)